-Note:

-Nurse Call function can not be regarded as main alarm notice method, please do not entirely relay on it.
+Note: Nurse Call function can not be regarded as main alarm notice method, please do not entirely relay on it.
 You should combine parameter values with alarm level and patient's clinical behavior and symptom to determine patient's status.

-4.5.5 System Setup
+4.7.5 System Setup

-Figure 4.13 System Setup Screen
+Figure 4.15 System Setup Screen

-- ♦ "key beep": to turn on/off key beep; - ♦ "LANG": language selection.
-"ENG" for English.

-- "care mode": "Demo" shows the demo waveforms and data.
+- $\diamond$ "Volume": set beeper volume, "1~7" level adjustable, the factory default is 03.
+It is recommended that the alarm volume shouldn't be adjusted lower than the factory default value unless the nursing personnel keeps close attention and surveillance on the patients and the device at all times. - ♦ "key beep": to turn on/off key beep; - ♦ "priority": priority of "PR" value or "HR" value display.
+The default set is "HR". - "care mode": "Demo" shows the demo waveforms and data.
 In the demo state, all the signals and data are generated from the monitor for demonstration and testing purpose.
+When the mode "Demo" is selected, the user can test whether the visual and audible alarm system runs normally by raising or lowering the alarm limit to trigger the monitor to alarm.

-"Real" shows the real time waveform, i.e. normal monitoring status; - ♦ BT SD: turn on/off the pulse beeping sound.
+"Real" shows the real time waveform, i.e. normal monitoring status;

+✤ BT sound: adjust the volume of pulse beeping sound.
+"0~7" level adjustable.
+"0" means switching off the sound.

-4.5.6 Patient Info
+4.7.6 Patient Info